-Finally some financial assistance granted under the first and second EDF for the improvement of economic and social infrastructures contributed indirectly but positively to industrialization by opening new possibilities for the latter (the construction of the Trans-Cameroon route, the port of Owendo and many highways are examples).

-101. This policy of the European Development Fund resulted in the completion of the following industrial projects in 1969 alone (1):
+Finally some financial assistance granted under the first and second EDF for the improvement of economic and social infrastructures contributed indirectly but positively to industrialization by opening new possibilities for the latter (the construction of the Trans-Cameroon railway, the port of Owendo and many highways are examples).
+101. This policy of the European Development Fund resulted in the completion of the following industrial projects in 1969 $alone(^1)$ :

-(a) Economic and technical studies for the creation of a steel industry in Senegal;

-- (b) Part of the Inga hydro-electric scheme in Congo (Kinshasa); this will facilitate the creation of new industries; - (e) In the Tvory Coast, continuation of measures to develop cotton production, concentrating on rationalization of this crop and on the supply of industrial equipment for storage and processing;
+- (a) Economic and technical studies for the creation of a steel industry in Senegal; - (b) Part of the Inga hydro-electric scheme in Congo (Kinshasa); this will facilitate the creation of new industries; - (c) In the Ivory Coast, continuation of measures to develop cotton production, concentrating on rationalization of this crop and on the supply of industrial equipment for storage and processing; - (d) In Upper Volta, construction of the industrial slaughterhouse at Ouagadougou, which will allow intensified slaughtering and therefore improve the nutrition of the population while also leading to an increase in exports; - (e) In Madagascar, construction of a new industrial slaughterhouse associated with refrigerating installations and facilities for the storage and transport of chilled meat, primarily to satisfy the meat requirements of the inhabitants of Tananarive;

-See report of the Commission to the Council on the management of financial and technical cooperation (p.
+See report of the Commission to the Council on the management of financial and technical co-operation (p.
 48).

-- (d) In Upper Volta, construction of the industrial slaughterhouse at Ouagadougou, which will allow intensified slaughtering and therefore improve the nutrition of the population while also leading to an increase in exports; - (e) In Madagascar, construction of a new industrial slaughterhouse associated with refrigerating installations and facilities for the storage and transport of chilled meat, primarily to satisfy the meat requirements of the inhabitants of Tananarive; - In Senegal, the improvement of millet by creating new and more productive strains in order to make good the nutritional deficiency of the population and reduce imports of food cereals; - (g) Finally in the Central African Republic, two river infrastructure projects, i.e. the development of a fleet on the Upper Sangha River and the construction and fitting out of the river harbour at Nola to enable timber to be exported from a region of forests. - 2.
-Measures taken by the European Investment Bank
+- (f) In Senegal, the improvement of millet by creating new and more productive strains in order to make good the nutritional deficiency of the population and reduce imports of food cereals; - (g) Finally in the Central African Republic, two river infrastructure projects, i.e. the development of a fleet on the Upper Sangha River and the construction and fitting out of the river harbour at Nola to enable timber to be exported from a region of forests.

+2. Measures taken by the European Investment Bank